hernanmd/cgaTOH.2018/README.md

 # cgaTOH Script: (run_cgaTOH.sh) Input Files Preparation

+## Description

+This script executes cgaTOH looping through a different set of variables doing 5 global iterations.
+The final count of iterations depend on the maximums assigned to the iteration array in the following variables:

+  - First iteration variable (outermost) iterates a range between a minimum and the maximum of missing SNPs allowed in a TOH run.
+If none is given then any number will be allowed.
+  - Second iteration defines a range of TOH lengths between a minimum value and a maximum value in defined steps, for example to define a range from 10 TOH length to 20 TOHs length in steps of 5 ```tohRange=$(seq 10 5 20)```
+  - The maximum physical gap between adjacent SNPs, if not given physical gaps won't be considered ```maxGap=1000000```.
+The maximum gap range is defined as a range of maximum gaps for each iteration, example: ```maxGapRange=$(seq 1000 1000 100000)```
+  - The minimum physical length of a TOH run, if not given physical length won't be considered .
+For example to define a range from 1000 to 1000000 in steps of 10000 ```inputRange=$(seq 1000 1000 30000)```
+  - Additional settings
+    - Maximum heterozygous SNPs allowed in a TOH run, if non given then none will be allowed.

+## Usage

   - Open a GitBash console.
   - cd to your working directory (example: my_working_dir): ``` cd /c/Users/MyUsername/Documents/my_working_dir ```
   - ``` git clone https://github.com/hernanmd/cgaTOH_bovine.2018.git ```